Hackerfox8100/Hackerfox8100.github.io/content/posts/PLSC 439 Simulation.md

 		* With our review for content warnings
 			* Intel wants to be alerted of this
-		* DMs with keywords relating to terrorist attacks First Note
+		* DMs with keywords relating to terrorist attacks
+	* Our plan is to give public info but still need a supeana for direct messages
+		* resonse from intel
+			* coolio
+First Note

 Convo with the EU